JMU Information Technology BS Transfer Guide

 -

 Dual Enrollment – Completion of Associate Degree in HS: Students who complete a transferable associate degree from a Virginia Community College through Dual Enrollment will not be eligible for guaranteed admission but will receive the general education waiver at JMU.
+DE associate degree earners who want to make progress toward their intended major should follow the curriculum in this guide.

 -